Coronavirus and Handling Dead Bodies

 May Allah Almighty reward you and colleagues for your efforts and protect you.

-Note: For Covid-19 deaths, it is strongly advised, if possible, to undertake Tayammum immediately after death or before the body is sealed in a body bag.
-This is because of the uncertainty regarding the possibility of Ghusl or Tayammum if the body is sealed.
-If, later, Ghusl is possible, Ghusl should also be done.
+Note: If the possibility of Ghusl is uncertain, it is strongly advised to undertake Tayammum immediately after death or before the body is sealed in a body bag.
+Following Tayammum, if later Ghusl becomes possible, Ghusl should also be done.

 Allah know best